 Engineers at Perm National Research Polytechnic University (PNRPU) have found a way to reduce the size of a device for measuring magnetic fields used in aircraft navigation systems—a magnetometer—by a factor of three.

-The scientists proposed an improved magnetometer design that makes the device three times more compact than traditional sensors.
+The scientists proposed an improved magnetometer design that made the device three times more compact than traditional sensors.
 The solution will improve the navigation systems of aircraft that correct their course along magnetic lines.

 In the future, domestic devices may become an affordable alternative to existing foreign counterparts, combining high accuracy with small dimensions.